Getting Started Guide

 - the tags assigned to it,

-- its status (off, on, in progress, host disconnected, or invalid),
+- its status (off, on, processing, host disconnected, or invalid),

 - its manager (in a VMware environment, the associated vCenter),